How does the stock market affect your life insurance policy?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Life insurance is a risk management tool that ensures the financial protection of your dependents if you die.
-But some permanent life insurance policies have an investment-like cash value component, which can be used by the policyholder while they are alive.
+Life insurance is a tool that ensures the financial protection of your dependents if you die.
+But some permanent life insurance policies have an investment-like cash value component, which you can use while you’re alive.

 Key takeaways